What is Cardinal News?

-Imagine a line that runs from Lexington to Lynchburg to Farmville to Mecklenburg to Danville and then everything west to the Cumberland Gap – roughly the western third of the state that is south of I-64.
+If you’re familiar with Virginia’s places, imagine a line that runs from Lexington to Lynchburg to Farmville to Mecklenburg to Danville and then everything west to the Cumberland Gap – roughly the western third of the state that is south of I-64.

 What’s the best way to find out about the latest stories?